chaoge525/soafee_demo/documentation/user_guide/reproduce.rst

               sudo kubectl get pods -o wide

-            The output should be similar to the following example output:
+            The output should be similar to the following example output, which was captured on the N1SDP:

             .. code-block:: console